Sandrex233/JavaScriptInternShipTask/README.md

 # JavaScriptInternShipTask

-## Current Score: 345
+## Current Score: 355

 ## UI Deployment

 The UI is deployed and can be accessed here: https://async-race-react-sandrex233.netlify.app/.

 ### Notes
-- Make sure the async-race-api backend server is running before starting the frontend development server to ensure proper communication between the frontend and backend.
+- Make sure the async-race-api backend server is running in order for frontend to work properly and to ensure proper communication between the frontend and backend.

 ## Setup and Running